azukashi/exxyll/README.md

 # Now Exxyll is Improved More

-Now, I as Developer of Exxyll, In process to Migrating Exxyll to Discord.js v13!
-This repository version uses Discord.js v12!
-In v13, Exxyll will be Supporting Slash Commands, and Other New Interactions!
+Now, I'm working and actively developing at [gifaldyazkaa/exxyll-rewrite-v13](https://github.com/gifaldyazka/exxyll-rewrite-v13).
+We're working and trying to upgrading to Exxyll v2 that Uses Discord.js v13.
+So, This Repository may be archived and read only soon.

 # Run the Bot